kentridgeai/SMI-DNN/README.md

 Codes for the AISTATS 2023 oral paper: [Using Sliced Mutual Information to Study Memorization and Generalization in Deep Neural Networks](https://proceedings.mlr.press/v206/wongso23a/wongso23a.pdf)

-- in the process of cleaning the codes -
+Still in the process of cleaning the codes.

 Citation:
 ```